ElektraInitiative/libelektra/doc/tutorials/cmerge.md

 #> ::2
 ```

-### Meta data
+### Metadata

+Metadata gets merged as well.
+We do not follow a complicated approach for this topic.
+When a key-value pair is chosen from the three versions to be present in the result it takes all its metadata with it.

-In case that the values of some keys are equal, the meta data of the `our` version is used.
-The goal is to preserve a user's personal notes for a key.
+In case that the values of some keys are equal, the `our` version wins and consequently the metadata of the `our` version is used.
+The goal of this is to preserve a user's personal notes for a key.

+We set up some keys:

 ```sh
 kdb set user/tests/meta/base equal